Soum-ik/Soum-ik/README.md

 I’m **Soumik Sarkar**, a dev who lives at the intersection of **backend engineering**, **AI automation**, and **cloud infrastructure**.
 I love turning ambitious ideas into reality — with clean code, scalable systems, and just the right touch of AI magic ✨.

-Started my journey in **July 2022**, and since then, I’ve been on a rocket ride through modern stacks, real-world projects, and collaborative open-source adventures.
-Obsessed with learning, building, shipping, and optimizing.
+I’ve been on a rocket ride through modern stacks, real-world projects, and collaborative open-source adventures—obsessed with learning, building, shipping, and optimizing.

 ---